 Pink Satin Pomegranate

 Medium to large size, pink to dark red fruit with light pink edible seeds.
 Wonderful refreshing light colored juice is non-staining, with a sweet, fruit punch flavor.
 Plant is vigorous and can be grown as a shrub or tree and kept any height by summer pruning.
 Eat fresh, juice or use in salads.
 Ripens in October.
 Cold hardy to zone 8.
 150-200 hours.
 Self-fruitful.

 Red Silk Pomegranate

 This pomegranate is naturally semi-dwarf with a slightly spreading growth habit.
 Red Silk sets large crops of medium to large size fruit with a brilliant red silky exterior.
 The firm seeds have a sweet berry flavor and a great acid/sugar balance.
 Eat fresh or use in cooking.
 Ripens in October.
 Cold hardy to zone 8.
 150-200 hours.
 Self-fruitful.

 Sharp Velvet Pomegranate

 Sharp Velvet is a large sized pomegranate with a very appealing, mildly acidic refreshing flavor.
 Fruit has a dark red exterior and dark seeds, the color of crushed red velvet.
 This upright growing plant sets huge crops of highly ornamental fruit and can be kept any height with summer pruning.
 Ripens in October.
 Cold hardy to zone 8.
 150-200 hours.
 Self-fruitful.

-Large, purple-red pomegranate with delicious, tangy flavor; best in hot climates.
+Large, purple-red pomegranate with delicious, tangy flavor.
+Best in hot climates.
 Gaudy red-orange bloom, ornamental foliage.
-Long-lived, any soil; drought tolerant once established.
+Long-lived, any soil.
+Drought tolerant once established.
 Ripens September to October.
 Cold hardy to zone 8.
 150 hours.
-Self-fruitful
+Self-fruitful.